godomainz/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 This is the NEW way
 {
-  chmod +x kubernetes/client/bin/kubectl kubernetes/server/bin/kube-proxy kubernetes/server/bin/kubelet
-  sudo mv kubernetes/client/bin/kubectl kubernetes/server/bin/kube-proxy kubernetes/server/bin/kubelet /usr/local/bin/
+  chmod +x kubectl kube-proxy kubelet sudo mv kubectl kube-proxy kubelet /usr/local/bin/
 }

 {